 DCS is committed to providing education resources to nontraditional students, lifelong learners and the community, while also providing Summer Term opportunities for undergraduate students.
 The division plays an integral role in supporting the initiative, through the following programs and services: EI Online Course Initiative, TeachOnline@UW, Summer Term, and flexible and online degree and certificate programs.

 The current dean of DCS is also a co-sponsor of EI.
 See EI contacts for more information.

 DoIT Academic Technology

 DoIT AT provides strategic leadership and services to help faculty, staff and students wisely apply technology to current and future academic environments.
-In partnership with EI, DoIT AT is committed to enriching teaching and learning practices through a variety of efforts, including the following: Engage eText Pilot, Canvas LMS Transition, REACH, Unizin, Blend@UW, the Blended Learning Fellowship.
+In partnership with EI, DoIT AT is committed to enriching teaching and learning practices through a variety of efforts, including the following: Engage eText Pilot, Canvas LMS Transition, REACH, Unizin, Blend@UW and the Blended Learning Fellowship.

 The mission of the UW-Madison Libraries is to support excellence in teaching, research and learning by providing resources, services and spaces that help to ensure the success of the university’s students, faculty and staff.